 What is a primer…?

-A primer, as its name may suggest, primes a target nucleic acid sequence for the attachment of the polymerase – the DNA strand-making enzyme.
+A primer, as its name may suggest, primes a target nucleic acid sequence for the attachment of a polymerase – the DNA strand-making enzyme.
 This is the first step towards duplicating that target region.
 The primer directs the polymerase to move in a 5′ to 3′ direction (drawn left-to-right; Figure 1) because of the ‘direction’ of DNA (See DNA Structure for more background).